-I. GENERAL CLAIM PROVISIONS.
+I. GENERAL CLAIM PROVISIONS

 - a.
+Minimum and Maximum Values.
 All claims after being valued at their respective base case value and any appropriate adjustments are subject to the following minimum and maximum values. - (i) Minimum Value.
-Any Injured Person who has submitted an approved claim under a Compensable Disease category and has submitted a Trust Claim form to the trust with all required documentation as outlined in the Trust Distribution Plan and herein, will receive a minimum of 10% of the Average Value of the claim for that disease in the controlling jurisdiction. - (ii) Maximum Value.
-Any Injured Person who has submitted an approved claim under a Compensable Disease category and has submitted a Trust Claim form to the trust with all required documentation as outlined in the Trust Distribution Plan and herein, will receive a maximum of four times the Average Value of the claim for that disease in the controlling jurisdiction, unless it qualifies as an Extraordinary Claim as defined in section IX of the Matrix. - b.
+Any Injured Person who has submitted an approved claim under a Compensable Disease category and has submitted a Trust Claim form to the Trust with all required documentation as outlined in the Trust Distribution Plan and herein, will receive a minimum of 10% of the Average Value of the claim for that disease in the controlling jurisdiction. - (ii) Maximum Value.
+Any Injured Person who has submitted an approved claim under a Compensable Disease category and has submitted a Trust Claim form to the Trust with all required documentation as outlined in the Trust Distribution Plan and herein, will receive a maximum of four times the Average Value of the claim for that disease in the controlling jurisdiction, unless it qualifies as an Extraordinary Claim as defined in Section IX of the Matrix. - b.
+Medical Diagnoses.
 Any diagnosis of pulmonary asbestosis shall be made by a (i) a Pathologist, who personally reviewed the Injured Person's pathology, or (ii) an Internist, Pulmonologist or Occupational Medicine Physician who actually examined the Injured Person.
 These findings will be contained in a detailed narrative written report of the examination.
 All medical diagnoses in the Matrix are required to be made by Board-Certified physicians in appropriate specialties to a level of reasonable medical probability.
 Specifically, medical reports that only come to a conclusion that findings are "consistent with" asbestos-related disease will not, standing alone, be sufficient to establish compliance with the medical criteria in the Matrix.
-Medical experts who are not Board-Certified but who meet equivalent medical experience and expertise requirements may be approved by the Trust with the consent of the TAC and Futures Representative upon application by a Claimant. - c.
-The Trust may require the submission of x-rays, laboratory tests, medical examinations or reviews, medical reports, other medical evidence, or any other evidence to support or verify the Trust Claim, and may further require that medical evidence submitted comply with recognized medical and/or legal standards regarding equipment, testing methods, and procedures to assure that such evidence is reliable.
+Medical experts who are not Board-Certified but who meet equivalent medical experience and expertise requirements may be approved by the Trust with the consent of the Trust Advisory Committee ("TAC") and Futures Representative upon application by a Claimant. - c.
+Record Review Exception.
+Notwithstanding subsection (b) above, in the event that the Trust determines upon adequate showing under penalty of perjury that good cause exists to excuse either (1) personal review of Injured Person's pathology by a Pathologist; and/or (2) actual examination of the Injured Person by an Internist, Pulmonologist or Occupational